Del Worsham

 Del Worsham (born February 11, 1970, in Whittier, California) is an American NHRA driver who began his professional career as a driver in Pomona, California, in 1990.
 Worsham drives a Lucas Oil sponsored car Worsham Racing, a family team.
 Through the first five races of the 2011 season, he has amassed 33 career victories, eight in the Top Fuel Series and 25 in the Funny Car Series.
 In 1991, Worsham became the youngest driver (age 21) to win a Funny Car event and went on to win the NHRA Rookie of the Year.
 His best finish in the Point Standings first came in 2011 when he won the NHRA Full Throttle Championship in Top Fuel.
 In 2015, Worsham won the NHRA Mello Yello Championship in Funny Car.
 He became the third driver to win championships in both Top Fuel and Funny Car, joining Kenny Bernstein and Gary Scelzi in this category.

 NHRA career

 Worsham made his first professional start at the last race of the 1990 NHRA season in Pomona, California.
 He competed primarily in the Funny Car series from his debut through the 2010 season.
 He did, however, split his time between Funny Car and Top Fuel from 1993 to 1995.
 At the beginning of the 2011 season, he switched to the Top Fuel series.

-His best performance came in 2004 when he finished second place in the Funny Car Point Standings.
+Worsham's best performance came in 2004 when he finished second place in the Funny Car Point Standings.
 His five victories and 41 elimination round wins that came in 2004 are also personal bests.

-Del drove for his family's team from the beginning of his career until joining the Al-Anabi Racing Toyota Funny Car team in 2009.
+Worsham drove for his family's team from the beginning of his career until joining the Al-Anabi Racing Toyota Funny Car team in 2009.
 In 2017, Del re-joined his family team.